Kaajal12/DatabaseConnectivity/README.md

 display asking to fill out the fields (making the text fields required).
 Users can clear the text fields, view the previous page, exit the shop, and view the next page.
 Taking into account the user's choices, it will display a total bill page where users can view how much they have to pay.

-Note: Both projects include connectivity through the MYSQL database backend that will display (add/remove) data via the terminal.
+Note: Both projects include connectivity through the MySQL database backend that will display (add/remove) data via the terminal.